Dharmendra: Early life and education

-Dharmendra has a farmhouse in Lonavala, where he now generally resides.
-His family resides in Juhu, Mumbai.
-In 2023, Dharmendra expressed that Bollywood neglected his family and never appreciated Deol family's contribution to Indian cinema.

 Career

 1960–1969: Early career and rise to prominence

-Dharmendra is the winner of Filmfare magazine's nationally organised new talent award and went to Mumbai from Punjab to work in the movie.
-However, it was never made.
+Dharmendra initially travelled to Mumbai without any clear pathway into the film industry and returned home in Punjab after failing to secure work, taking up employment with a drilling company.
+He later reapplied himself to acting after seeing an advertisement for the Filmfare magazine talent hunt, for which he returned to Mumbai and was placed second (the winner, Suresh Puri, subsequently faded from public view).
+Despite this early recognition, he continued to face professional difficulties and reportedly considered leaving Mumbai again until he was persuaded to stay by fellow aspiring actor Manoj Kumar.
 He later made his film debut in 1960 with Arjun Hingorani's romantic drama Dil Bhi Tera Hum Bhi Tere.
 The film largely went unnoticed and as a result, did not perform that well at the box office.
 He saw his first commercial success in 1961 with Ramesh Saigal's Shola Aur Shabnam and followed it with hits, such as Mohan Kumar's Anpadh (1962) and Bimal Roy's Bandini (1963), which won National Film Award for Best Feature Film in Hindi.

 His breakthrough came in 1964 when he co-starred alongside Rajendra Kumar and Saira Banu in another of Mohan Kumar's directional venture Ayee Milan Ki Bela.
-It went on to become a superhit and despite playing the antagonist, Dharmendra was noticed by audience and received a nomination in the Filmfare Award for Best Supporting Actor category.
+It went on to become a blockbuster and despite playing the antagonist, Dharmendra was noticed by audience and received a nomination in the Filmfare Award for Best Supporting Actor category.
 That same year, he played the lead role in Chetan Anand's war-drama Haqeeqat.
-Based on the Sino-Indian War of 1962, the film proved to be a major critical and commercial success, eventually emerging a superhit with one of its song "Kar Chale Ham Fida", a solo by Mohammed Rafi becoming hugely popular among the masses.
-In 1965, he had another major success in Ram Maheshwari's romantic drama Kaajal.
+Based on the Sino-Indian War of 1962, the film proved to be a major critical and commercial success, eventually becoming a hit with one of its songs "Kar Chale Ham Fida", a solo by Mohammed Rafi becoming popular.
+In 1965, he had another success in Ram Maheshwari's romantic drama Kaajal.
 The film also had Meena Kumari, Raaj Kumar and Padmini in the lead.